MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/tipping.md

 ### Tipping support for the Adyen connector

 Tip support is included with the Adyen connector.
-Customization will be required to set the **isTippingEnabled** variable to **True** when the authorization response is passed to the connector, but if that is done and the customer selects a tip on the device, then the tip will be returned in the **TipAmount** field of the authorization response.
+Customization is required to set the **isTippingEnabled** variable to **True** when the authorization response is passed to the connector, but if that is done and the customer selects a tip on the device, then the tip will be returned in the **TipAmount** field of the authorization response.

 To prompt the customer to select a tip on the Adyen terminal, the terminal must be configured for tipping.
 This is done through the Adyen customer area.
 To enable tipping, navigate to the **Point of Sale** tab in the Adyen portal.
 Tipping can be enabled by device or through the fleet wide **Terminal settings** option.
 Within the settings of both the individual terminal or fleet wide teriminal settings, tipping is enabled through the **Payment features** tab.
 Once tipping is enabled on your Adyen device, settings on the device will need to be updated for the change to take effect.